Mayo Thompson: 1990s–2020s

 Throughout the 1990s and 2000s, Thompson continued to produce releases for artists and collaborate on several projects.
 He joined the German free improvisation group COWWS Quintet, which was led by artists Rüdiger Carl and Irène Schweizer.
 In 1994, he accepted a teaching position at the Art Center College of Design in Pasadena, which ended in 2008.
 The following year, he released the album Shotgun Wedding with Sven-Åke Johansson Quintett.

-In the 2010s, his paintings and visual artwork were exhibited at Galerie Buchholz.
+In the 2010s, Thompson's paintings and visual artwork were exhibited at Galerie Buchholz in a show, titled "?."
+The show presented works on paper, including a series of illustrations, "Drawings for 'Rangoon'," which Thompson made for Frederick Barthelme's 1970 book Rangoon.
+"Figure Study (Victorine)," was also exhibited at the show as a series of sketched character studies for the unfinished Art & Language opera called Victorine which Thompson had been working on since the 1980s.

 In 2013, Thompson formed the Corky Band and performed the entirety of Corky's Debt to His Father for the first time at the Cropped Out music festival in Louisville, Kentucky.
 He later performed the album at New York's (Le) Poisson Rouge in 2019 and the following year at California's Hammer Museum.
+In 2016, Thompson exhibited a series of "Political Cartoons" with motifs lifted from Communist propaganda posters.

 In 2018, he released the novel Art & Mystery and later its sequel After Math: Art, Mystery - Part II in 2023, which was accompanied by an audiobook that he self-read.